The Mall at Stonecrest: Incidents

 In May 2009, in response to sometimes violent disruption, the management instituted its Parental Involvement Program (derisively known in the community as the "anti-teenager policy"), whereby anyone under age 18 must be accompanied by an adult after a 4pm "curfew" on weekends, or be forced to leave by mall security.

 In April 2010, an argument over a parking space led to a stabbing and a shooting.

 In December 2011, police had to quell a disturbance at the mall on the day of the release of a new Air Jordan limited edition shoe.
-The mall was to open at 8 AM but at about 7 AM already 200 people were waiting outside.
+The mall was to open at 8 am but at about 7 AM already 200 people were waiting outside.
 The mall door was pried open and the crowd rushed inside to the door of the store selling the shoes.

 Commercial performance

 In January 2013, it was reported that that mall was "beset by debt issues that could leave it vulnerable to foreclosure".

-On November 2, 2017, Sears announced that their location at The Mall at Stonecrest would also be closing as part of a plan to close 63 stores nationwide.
+On November 2, 2017, Sears announced the closure of its anchor store.
 The store closed in January 2018.

 Kohl's, located in the former Parisian building, closed on November 1, 2016.
 The structure became offices for the Atlanta Sports City project on October 5, 2017; however, the $200 million project was abandoned in 2019, with litigation by investors ensuing.

 On March 4, 2017, the mall opened Round One Entertainment, a bowling and amusement center featuring the latest Japanese arcade games, billiards, karaoke, ping pong, darts, and a restaurant with a full-service bar.
+The store closed on December 4, 2022.

-In June 2021 SeaQuest announced plans to build its largest aquarium in the former Sears store.
-The location opened in November 2021.
+In November 2021, a SeaQuest opened its largest aquarium in the former Sears store of the shopping mall.
+The aquarium closed for renovations in June 2023, with plans announced to reopen under new ownership and a new name.

 In August 2021, the vacant Kohl's became a Lisa Young beauty supply store.